baongo97/smart-shop/backend/README.md

 - Persist the product database in a real database (SQLite/Postgres) rather than keeping it in memory.
 - Add unit tests and simple integration tests for the endpoints.
 - Add request validation and rate limiting for the `/api/recommend` endpoint.

---
-Generated README for the backend FastAPI application.